 We handled both situations, but it was very disheartening to experience.

 In my opinion, this information should not deter you from visiting Croatia.
 Firstly, isolated incidents like these could have happened anywhere.
 Many locals do support homosexuality and equal rights for LGBT individuals.

 Homophobic comments can be made in any country, but gay travelers in Croatia should still make sure they are in a safe environment before displaying any affection.

 Dubrovnik Gay Travel Tips

-If you’re renting a car in Dubrovnik, Auto Europe has some of the Best Car Rental Rates In Europe.
+Discover Cars is the best platform for finding a rental car in Dubrovnik.
 You can also pick up your car in Dubrovnik and leave it in Split if you’re traveling between cities.